TinCaps vs West Michigan Whitecaps | Sports | Journal Gazette

 Michelle Davies | The Journal Gazette

-TinCaps' Brad Zunica hits a foul ball in the second inning of Saturday's game against West Michigan Whitecaps at Parkview Field.
+TinCaps' Carlos Belen strikes out swining in the first inning of Monday's game against West Michigan at Parkview Field.

 Michelle Davies | The Journal Gazette